SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_topic_endpoint.md

 - `redelivery_enabled` (Boolean) Enable or disable message redelivery.
 When enabled, the number of redelivery attempts is controlled by max_redelivery_count.
 When disabled, the message will never be delivered from the topic-endpoint more than once.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 Available since 2.18.
 - `reject_low_priority_msg_enabled` (Boolean) Enable or disable the checking of low priority messages against the `reject_low_priority_msg_limit`.
 This may only be enabled if `reject_msg_to_sender_on_discard_behavior` does not have a value of `"never"`.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `reject_low_priority_msg_limit` (Number) The number of messages of any priority in the Topic Endpoint above which low priority messages are not admitted but higher priority messages are allowed.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
-- `reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgements (NACKs) to sending clients on message discards.
+- `reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgments (NACKs) to sending clients on message discards.
 Note that NACKs cause the message to not be delivered to any destination and Transacted Session commits to fail.
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as reject_low_priority_msg_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"never"`.
 The allowed values and their meaning are:

 <pre>
-"always" - Always return a negative acknowledgment (NACK) to the sending client on message discard.
+"never" - Silently discard messages.
-"when-topic-endpoint-enabled" - Only return a negative acknowledgment (NACK) to the sending client on message discard when the Topic Endpoint is enabled.
+"when-topic-endpoint-enabled" - NACK each message discard back to the client, except messages that are discarded because an endpoint is administratively disabled.
-"never" - Never return a negative acknowledgment (NACK) to the sending client on message discard.
+"always" - NACK each message discard back to the client, including messages that are discarded because an endpoint is administratively disabled.
 </pre>
 - `respect_msg_priority_enabled` (Boolean) Enable or disable the respecting of message priority.
 When enabled, messages contained in the Topic Endpoint are delivered in priority order, from 9 (highest) to 0 (lowest).
 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as egress_enabled and ingress_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.8.
 - `respect_ttl_enabled` (Boolean) Enable or disable the respecting of the time-to-live (TTL) for messages in the Topic Endpoint.
 When enabled, expired messages are discarded or moved to the DMQ.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.